stefan-dangl/led-controller/README.md

   <figcaption>Figure 3: Welcome Page, shown when entering led-controller-000.local in your browser.</figcaption>
 </figure>

 3) When clicking on *Connect to WiFi*, the ESP will take a moment to scan the available WiFi networks and list them.
 To connect, choose a WiFi from the list.
 If successful, you can access the ESP from within your WiFi network now.
+This closes the ESP AP.
+In case you want to open the ESP AP again, reboot the device by simply replugging the power cable.

 <figure id="fig1-schematics">
   <img src="docs/images/connect_to_wifi.jpg" alt="Connect to WiFi" width="200">